antony-jr/QAppImageUpdate/docs/AddingQAppImageUpdate.md

 ### The Library Subdir Project file (libs.pro)

-This is where you keep all third party libraries including **AppImageUpdaterBridge**.
+This is where you keep all third party libraries including **QAppImageUpdate**.
 Just add a **git submodule** or execute the steps mentioned in the **Installation**
 in the **libs** directory of your project folder.